rranelli/rranelli.github.io/_drafts/tco-in-ruby.md

 from `node`.
 To do so, it keeps track of the nodes seem so far in the `reached` parameter that gets passed to all its recursive calls, and sets the node as `visited` as soon as it's seen.
-The `record_finishing_time` is some additional bookkeeping required by *Kusarajus*.
+The `record_finishing_time` is some additional bookkeeping required by [Kosaraju's algorithm](http://en.wikipedia.org/wiki/Kosaraju%2527s_algorithm) .

 The implementation above is **obviously** not tail-recursive.
 A new self-recursive call is made for each arc/edge leaving `node`.